orbitmines/archive/projects/2028? Project - Library.md

 		2. Other languages represented in it
 		3. Walk forward & backward, recur, and repeat for all versions.
 - Possibilities
-	- Operating system executables (pro: few of them, con: interpretability harder: reverse engineering necessary)
+	- Operating system executables (pro: few of them, pretty much already acts a u, con: interpretability harder: reverse engineering necessary)
+		- How variable or system-dependent are executables?
 	- A compilerstack like LLVM (pro: handles many languages, con: less future-proof)
-	- A language like
+	- A language like C (pro: handles many languages, con: too many variants/versions/compiler options as a first.)

 # Tools for Excavation of Languages